roshniipatel/quiz-time/README.md

 ## Usage

 Navigate to the quiz page by clicking the link below and test your knowledge about the beloved show.
 You will have 60s to go through 6 questions, if you were to get an answer wrong then 10s will be deducted from your timer and if not then you shall go on to the next question without any penalty.
-By the end of this quiz, you will be taken to a page that tells you the number of questions you got right and you will be asked to put in your initials, after doing so your initials and score will be stored in highscores so you can go back and look at them as you please.
+By the end of this quiz, you will be taken to a page that tells you how much time left you had for the quiz and you will be asked to put in your initials, after doing so your initials and score will be stored in highscores so you can go back and look at them as you please.

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./assets/images/page-1.png)